MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-RecoverableItems.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the mailbox that contains the Recoverable Items folder that you want to view.
+The Identity parameter specifies the list of mailbox that contains the Recoverable Items folder that you want to view.
 You can use any value that uniquely identifies the mailbox.
 For example:

 - Name